 Dental implants fuse with your jawbone during a process called osseointegration.
 This happens during the healing period, when the jawbone fuses to the titanium post.
 Osseointegration results in optimal stability, and makes normal dental function possible.
 Once your new implant is restored, you can chew, eat, and speak just as you could with a natural tooth.

 Convenience and Ease of Cleaning

 Certain restorations, such as dentures or bridges, can require cumbersome hygiene routines.
 Dentures must be removed and soaked throughout the night.
 Dental bridges require special instruments or floss threaders for proper maintenance.
 Alternatively, restored dental implants are permanent, and can be brushed and flossed just like your natural teeth.

 Dental implants offer a wide variety of cosmetic and functional advantages, including increased bite strength, improved appearance, and superior durability.

 Over the decades, dental implants have taken the place of bridges as the most dependable treatment for missing teeth.
 In fact, dental implants are widely praised as the most successful teeth replacement solution available on the market today.
 When properly cared for through routine checkups, cleanings, and home care, dental implants can last a lifetime.

 While improved health, convenience, and durability are all vitally important, dental implants offer an array of cosmetic benefits as well.
 These include:

-- A Complete Smile: Dental implants effectively fill in any gaps in your smile, improving your appearance in addition to restoring function.
+- A Complete Smile: Dental implants placed at our Albuquerque office effectively fill in any gaps in your smile, improving your appearance in addition to restoring function.

 - Increased Confidence: Many people who are missing teeth feel embarrassed or self-conscious.
 Dental implants can give you a much-needed boost in confidence so you can take on the world.